 Figure 3 shows the daily gage data for these same time periods displayed as flow duration curves.
-From this figure, it can be seen that the occurrence of daily flows between 3,000 and 9,000 cfs and in excess of 30,000 cfs have been reduced from the earlier time period.
-Also, the magnitude of lower flows (those that are exceeded more than 40% of the time) has increased.
+From this figure, it can be seen that the occurrence of daily flows between 3,000 and 9,000 cfs and in excess of 30,000 cfs have been reduced slightly from the earlier time period.
+Conversely, the occurrence of flows between 10,000 and 25,000 cfs has increased slightly.
+The magnitude of lower flows (those that are exceeded more than 40% of the time) has also increased.
 The hydrologic changes shown in Figures 2 and 3 are typical for rivers that have been impounded in order to provide flood protection and a more stable water supply.

 Observation of data from USGS gage 08114000, Brazos River at Richmond, illustrates that the pattern of hydrologic change is not uniform in the sub-basin.
 Figures 4 and 5 show daily flow data collected at that gage for the same pre-1941 and post-1983 time periods.
 It should be noted that the gage at this location did not begin operation until 1903 and there is a gap in the data from 1907-1922.
 Figure 4 shows an increase in November through January median flows from pre-development conditions, but flows remain relatively similar during the rest of the year.
 Figure 5 shows an increase in magnitude for the entire range of flows exceeded more than 2 percent of the time.
 The type of change shown in Figure 5 is typical for a basin experiencing increased runoff due to factors such as increased precipitation or increased impervious cover within the basin.
+The changes may also be a result of reservoir operation for hydropower generation, flood control, or water supply.
 A hydrologic evaluation of the sub-basin, as described in Section 6.1 of the TIFP Technical Overview (TIFP 2008), will be required in order to investigate these changes fully.